 CHARLIE I pity the woman who has to sit through conversations with you, Wordsworth.

-RICHARD I see no problem with spreading conceits and exploring the abstract.
+RICHARD I see no problem with conceits and exploring the abstract.

-CHARLIE Good thing you're pretty, or you'd be more Bye-ron than Byron.
+CHARLIE Good thing you're pretty, or you'd be farewell like Byron.

 RICHARD That's rich.

-RICHARD And so will the newbies, in all hope.
+RICHARD Let's just hope the recruits learn it fast.
 We just got a draft in from the homeland.

 RICHARD But are any of them better acquainted with war than I am?